R. Kelly's lawyer gets chance to question government witness

 When a prosecutor asked Jane how old she was at the time the video was shot, she said quietly: “14.”
 Kelly, 55, would have been around 30 years old at the time.

-In addition to charges of child pornography and enticement of minors, Kelly faces charges of conspiring to rig that 2008 trial by intimidating and paying off the girl to ensure she didn’t testify then.
+In addition to charges of child pornography and enticement of minors, Kelly, who has denied any wrongdoing, faces charges of conspiring to rig that 2008 trial by intimidating and paying off the girl to ensure she didn’t testify then.

-Some jurors who presided over that 2008 trial, which was on state charges, said that they had no choice but to acquit the R&B star because the girl — by then an adult — didn’t testify.
+Some jurors for the 2008 trial, which was on state charges, said that they had no choice but to acquit the R&B star because the girl — by then an adult — didn’t testify.
 On the stand Thursday, Jane conceded that she lied to a state grand jury in 2002 when she said that it was not her in the video.

 “I was afraid something bad would happen to Robert,” she told jurors about why she didn’t tell the truth then, referring to Kelly by his full first name.
 “I was protecting him.”